 The fact that you’ve clicked on this post means one of two things.
 You’re either trying to figure out how you can learn piano fast, OR you think it can’t be done.
 Well guess what, with my approach to piano playing, you really can learn to play your favorite songs – simply and quickly!
-I’ll show you everything you need to know, including my example of John Legend’s All of Me Piano ballad.
+I’ll show you everything you need to know, including my example of learning how to play All of Me on piano by John Legend.

 What You Need to Know if You Want to Learn Piano Fast

 To learn piano fast, you need to maximize your efforts so that no time is wasted.
 The first thing you need to know is the set of 12 white keys that repeats itself across your keyboard.

 The best use of your time by far is to memorize those keys.
 They run from A to G just like the letters of the alphabet.
 Putting in the effort to really learn each of the 12 keys will save you lots of time later!